ducciomugnaini/WebPageRefresherC19/README.md

 # WebPageRefresherC19

-Tailored to check if new covid vacines are available on [Covid Site](https://prenotavaccino.sanita.toscana.it/#/home).
+Tailored to check if the reservation is active on [Covid Site](https://prenotavaccino.sanita.toscana.it/#/home).

 Selenium has been used to avoid the message _enable JavaScript to view the page content_.